firedoggy/character-builder/spec.md

- ✅Build an MVC (Links to an external site.)
-Sinatra application.
+ ✅Build an MVC Sinatra application.

- ✅Use ActiveRecord (Links to an external site.) with Sinatra.
+    Our application has models, controllers, and views that call on each other to create an interactable web application ✅Use ActiveRecord  with Sinatra.
     All of our models inherit from ActiveRecord
  ✅Use multiple models.
     Application includes models for users, characters, classes, themes, and races